qmk/qmk_firmware/keyboards/durgod/k3x0/readme.md

 #### Requirements

-- The Durgod k3x0 - different batches have different controllers, so when opening the keyboard, you will have to make sure it's using SMT32.
+- The Durgod K320/K310 - different batches have different controllers, so when opening the keyboard, you will have to make sure it's using SMT32 controller.
 - Another keyboard - when on bootloader mode, you can't use the keyboard to type and execute the commands (not really required if you can use any mouse interface to type and execute the commands).
 - 2 prying tools - to open the keyboard.
 - Another helping hand - it can be also done with just two hands, but it will require a lot of dexterity.